guildxyz/token-buyer-contract/README.md

 ## Verification

-For source code verification on block explorers, you can use the Etherscan plugin:
+For source code verification on block explorers, you can use the Verify plugin:

 ```bash
 npx hardhat verify [contractAddress] [constructorArguments] --network [networkName]